anurag-chandra9/blog_platform/README.md

 - GET /api/posts/ - List all posts
 - POST /api/posts/ - Create a new post
 - GET /api/posts/{id}/ - Retrieve specific post

-## Deployment
-Refer to the deployment documentation for Azure setup instructions.